Lu Dongsheng: Early life and during the first Chinese Civil War

 Lu Dongsheng was born in a sharecropper family in Xiangtan County, Hu'nan Province.
-He used to be a cowboy in Chen Geng's family when he was young.
+He was a cowboy in Chen Geng's family when he was young.
 In 1925, he joined the Forty-First Division of Xiang Army and in 1926, he attended the Northern Expedition, following the Eighth Army of the National Revolutionary Army and went to Wuhan City.
 In 1927, after Wang Jingwei launched the Seven-One-Five Event, affected by Chen Geng, Lu left Wuhan City and went to Nanchang City in the late July and became a member of the Twentieth Army of the National Revolutionary Army, under the command of He Long.
 In August 1927, Lu attended the Nanchang Uprising, in charge of political security with Chen Geng Lu was then appointed as the deputy commander of the First Battalion of the Sixth Company of the Twentieth Army of uprising troops.
-In the Huichang Battle, Chen Geng's left foot got hurt badly, and it was Lu who protected him in the hails of bullets.
-After the failure in Chaoshan, Lu went to Shanghai via Hong Kong with Chen, got touch with the CPC Central Committee.
-In December 1927, introduced by Chen Geng, Lu joined the Communist Party of China.
+In the Huichang Battle, Chen Geng's left foot got hurt badly, and Lu protected him in the hails of bullets.
+After the failure in Chaoshan, Lu went to Shanghai via Hong Kong with Chen, got touch with the Central Committee of the Chinese Communist Party (CCP).
+In December 1927, Chen Geng introduced Lu to the CCP.